Working in the query window

 After adding the tools you use the most to the toolbar and move them as required, select Additional tools → Panel → Save Panel.
 The custom toolbar will appear the next time you access the query window, no matter the data table you open.
 Select Additional tools → Panel → Reset Panel to restore the original toolbar configuration.

-Applied search operations
+5. Applied query operations

 Each tab in the bar/node in the tree appears in a color that denotes the type of action taken.
 The color code is described here: